Report of the National Commission on Macroeconomics and Health, Ministry of Health & Family Welfare, Govt. of India August 2005

 About 1.7 million Indian's deaths caused by heart diseases every year, according to the World Health Organisation.

-Latest statistics provides that diabetes is fast gaining the status of a potential epidemic in India with more than 62 million diabetic.
+Latest statistics show that diabetes is fast gaining the status of a potential epidemic in India with more than 62 million diabetics in the country .
 And it is predicted that by 2030 diabetes mellitus may afflict up to 79.4 million individuals in India.

 According to International Diabetes Federation (IDF) 1 in every 10 adults will have diabetes in 2030.

-Study to find prevalence of diabetes & hypertension discovers 80% people had abdominal obesity.
+Study to find prevalence of diabetes & hypertension revealed that 80% people had abdominal obesity.

-Price-Waterhouse-Coopers predicts that in 2025, an estimated 18.9 crore people in the country will be more than 60 years of age, needing higher healthcare spends.
+Price-Waterhouse-Coopers predicted that in 2025, an estimated 18.9 crore people in the country will be more than 60 years of age, needing higher healthcare expenditure.